Published by LA CAR, AB

 LA CAR began in 1997 as an online magazine about the LA car culture, and has evolved into an automotive review service.
-While it remains deeply rooted in this motor city, LA Car’s reports, reviews, and essays appear in newspapers, radio and television shows, and online publications that reach an audience far beyond Southern California.
+While it remains deeply rooted in this motor city, LA Car’s reports, reviews, and essays appear in the Huffington Post affiliate, Patch, Yahoo News, and other media sources that reach an audience far beyond Los Angeles.

 Our body of work includes automotive product reviews, directories, consumer tips, information on car laws, and articles on car design, car performance, automotive history, the new hot rod culture, and other items of interest to the car enthusiast.
 As a commercial entity, we’ve managed to integrate our advertising sponsors in a manner that doesn’t overbear on our publication or partners (e.g., no pop-ups).
 In addition to the work published on its site, LA Car can supply a steady stream of writings to its partners.
 It also maintains a comprehensive digital photo library.
 For more information, contact the LA Car Managing Editor.

 The views expressed in this publication reflect the opinions of the author(s), and not necessarily those of the entire publication staff or the agencies they work for.
 LA CAR makes no express or implied warranty on the performance of any products or modifications described in this publication.
 Some of the journalists recording this journal and making the journey through the Southland culture are: